Exploring Military Opportunities for Seniors: A Comprehensive Guide

 About the Author

-Brad Tachi is the CEO and founder of Best Military Resume, dedicated to helping veterans and military service members successfully transition to rewarding civilian careers.
-With a deep understanding of the challenges veterans face during career transitions, Brad specializes in translating military experience into compelling resumes that capture the attention of civilian employers.
+Brad Tachi is the CEO and founder of Best Military Resume and a 2025 Military Friendly Vetrepreneur of the Year award recipient for overseas excellence.
+A former U.S. Navy Diver with over 20 years of combined military, private sector, and federal government experience, Brad brings unparalleled expertise to help veterans and military service members successfully transition to rewarding civilian careers.
+Having personally navigated the military-to-civilian transition, Brad deeply understands the challenges veterans face and specializes in translating military experience into compelling resumes that capture the attention of civilian employers.
 Through Best Military Resume, Brad has helped thousands of service members land their dream jobs by providing expert resume writing, career coaching, and job search strategies tailored specifically for the veteran community.

 View all articles by Brad TachiFound this helpful?
 Share it with fellow veterans: